edaviles/spark3hol/Lab AKS.md

 ## Check your todo application; you should be able to access and insert update values

-Congratulations! you have now successfully deployed a cloud native .net core application using App service and always updated SQL MI instance to a kubernetes cluster.
-This cluster can be hosted in any location: any other cloud, on-prem or at the edge.
+Congratulations! you have now successfully deployed a cloud native .net core application using App service anywher and an always updated SQL MI instance to a on-premises kubernetes cluster.
+Your target location can anywhere of your choice: any other cloud, on-prem or at the edge.

+    NOTE: This repo is under construction and will be having a more updated complete version in near future with more scenarios to test and work with.